 Rev. Anne Ryan has had a long-term concern for social justice for LGBTIQ people.
 Anne recently retired as the Minister at Tuggeranong Uniting Church (TUC) .
 She has worked in a number of areas of Ministry including in Surrey Hills in Sydney where she worked closely with the LGBTIQ community.
 Anne developed close ties with Diversity ACT during the last few years and her church has provided resources and assistance to those in need, particularly at Christmas.

-Anne has also been working closely to assist LGBTIQ Christians who have been disconnected from and hurt by Churches.
-Anne is integral in the Rainbow Christian Alliance, a joint project between Diversity and TUC that has now been active in Canberra since February 2016 and in Goulburn since mid 2016.
+Anne has also been working to assist LGBTIQ Christians who have been disconnected from and hurt by Churches.
+Anne is integral in the Rainbow Christian Alliance, a joint project between Diversity and TUC that has now been active in Canberra since mid 2015 and in Goulburn since February 2016.

 Bruce is retired from ANU.
 He has a wealth of experience that he brings to the organisation from working within an academic environment and of course having been on numerous committees.
 He tells us he is known at the dictionary man.
 His bio from ANU speaks for itself

 Dr Bruce Moore was Head of the Australian National Dictionary Centre from 1994 until his retirement.
 Before 1994, he taught Old and Middle English Language and Literature at Sydney University, Monash University, and the University of New South Wales.
 His monographs include Speaking Our Language: The Story of Australian English (2008) and What’s Their Story: A History of Australian Words (2010).
 He edited a number of dictionaries for Oxford University Press Australia, including the Australian Oxford Dictionary, the Australian Concise Oxford Dictionary, and the Australian Pocket Oxford Dictionary.
 His new edition of the Australian National Dictionary was published by Oxford University Press in 2016.